JackSzwergold/Writing/memories/Scoring an Atari 810 Disk Drive from Surplus City.md

 The sun was setting but the shop was only about 4 blocks away.

-I went into the store with my dad, the woman behind the counter recognized me and then pulled then Atari 810 disk drive out.
+I went into the store with my dad, the woman behind the counter recognized me and pulled then Atari 810 disk drive out.
 “See!”
 I said as he looked it over.
 After a while he said, “Okay, good.
 We’ll take it.”
 And with that my dad handed over the $25, the woman placed the bare disk drive into a used, nondescript shopping bag and we headed back home.

 When we got home, my dad handed me the bag and I took the disk drive out.
 Yup!
 It was an Atari 810 disk drive.
 And it looked clean and good.
 But without a power supply or data cable, there was no way I could test it out.

 “Maybe you should talk to Ben about this?” my dad asked.
-And with that I went over to the phone and dialed up my brother.
+And with that I went over to the phone and dialed up my brother in his place in Washington Heights.

 ***